//This is not very funny anymore when someone is trying to right click... //made by THA CRUSHER

 Intellitools is a great tool for teaching!
 Go to http://www.intellitools.com and download the 30-day trial.

 Register and look in the Activities Exchange section.
-There you will find several activities that I have
+There you will find several activities that I have created

 PRESCHOOL O&M